inQWIRE/SQIR/benchmarks/README.md

 ## Running VOQC

-First, run `make voqc` in the top (`..`) directory.
-This will create an executable `voqc` in the current directory. `voqc <prog> <N> <out>` will optimize program prog, which has N qubits, and write the optimized result to out.
+In the top (`..`) directory, run `make optimizer`.
+This will compile the OCaml code we have extracted from the verified Coq code.
+If you have modified the Coq code, then be sure to run `make voqc` first.
+To run the optimizer, cd into the VOQC directory and run `dune exec ./voqc.exe <prog> <N> <out>`, which will optimize program prog, which has N qubits, and write the optimized result to out.
 It will print the initial and final gate counts.

 To run VOQC on all the benchmarks (excluding the slowest, gf2^64) run `./run_voqc.sh`.